 But what happens if your digital marketing strategy is failing to produce tangible business results?
 Unfortunately, having an online presence and regular activity does not guarantee more customers or, more revenue.

-In this blog, we look at several reasons why your strategy is failing to produce the results you need.
+In this blog, we look at six reasons why your digital strategy is failing to produce the results you need.

 Having a data-driven digital strategy is key to getting results, but not all data is equal when it comes to informing your business decisions.
 With more data available to marketers than ever before, it is crucial you are tracking the right data for your business needs and using these insights to create a bespoke strategy.